Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Methods

 MCC is considered a more balanced statistical measure than an F1, precision, or recall score because it is symmetric, meaning no class (e.g., TP, TN, FP, FN) is more important than another.

-To compare MCC scores, we bootstrap samples from pairs of confusions matrices and compare their MCC scores.
+To compare MCC scores, we bootstrap samples from pairs of confusion matrices and compare their MCC scores.
 This process generates 10,000 bootstrapped samples of differences in correlation coefficients.
-We then compare the null hypothesis (difference equal to zero) to the bootstrapped distribution to measure the significance of biases and get a credibility interval on their strength.
+We then compare the null hypothesis (difference equal to zero) to the bootstrapped distribution to measure the evidence level of biases and get a credibility interval on their strength.

+\textit{Logistic Regression:} To understand the relationship between matching demographics and guess accuracy we run a Bayesian logistic regression on matching demographics (age matches, gender matches, race matches).
+Logistic regression is a statistical analysis method used to model and predict binary outcomes (the participant's accuracy).
+Accuracy is equal to 1 if the participant's guess about the video was correct and 0 if it was incorrect.
+It utilizes prior observations from a dataset to establish relationships and make predictions based on specific variables.

-\textbf{Accuracy Rate:} The performance metric we use to measure participant accuracy is the ratio of the correct guesses to the entire pool of guesses (seen in the equation below).
+\textit{Accuracy Rate:} The performance metric we use to measure participant accuracy is the ratio of the correct guesses to the entire pool of guesses.
+The accuracy is thus equal to the sum of true positives and true negatives over the total number of guesses.